matthandlersux/tailspin/README.md

 * Web GUI: a flexible interface for viewing and navigating log data over websockets

-Tailspin is ideal for local development environments with multiple services–-a simpler alternative to crowded terminal outputs or 3rd party SaaS tools that don't work for local logs.
+Tailspin is ideal for local development environments with multiple services&mdash;a simpler alternative to crowded terminal outputs or 3rd party SaaS tools that don't work for local logs.